Kevin R. Binning, Ph. D.

 See a summary of our work on ecological-belonging in college classrooms featured in the Dietrich School Snapshot.

-Working paperHammarlund, S. P., Davis, C., Binning, K. R., & Cotner, S. (2021, June 3).
-In an "ecological-belonging" intervention to reduce inequities in STEM, context matters.
-Manuscript under review.
+PublicationsHammarlund, S. P., Davis, C., Binning, K. R., & Cotner, S. (2022).
+Context matters: How an ecological-belonging intervention can reduce inequities in STEM.
+BioScience.
 Download PDF

 Binning, K. R., Cook, J. E., Greenaway, V. P., Garcia, J., Apfel, N., Sherman, D. K., & Cohen, G. L. (2021).
 Securing self-integrity over time: Self-affirmation disrupts a negative cycle between psychological threat and academic performance.
 Journal of Social Issues.
 Download PDF